hayleygayfer/COMP2511-Group-Project/assumptions.md

 - Our character and our allied soldiers will inflict damage on the same enemy until it dies, and then move on to the next
 - Enemy characters inflict damage on allied soldiers first, and will only move onto the character after the allied soldiers die
 - An allied soldier has 20 health and can do 8 damage
+- When fighting a boss, the boss will appear seperate to other enemies and fight the character simultaneously with them.

 ### Buildings and cards
 - The player can have a maximum of 6 building cards